What is kava kava?

-Kava or kava-kava is a small shrub grown in Pacific islands, mainly Vanuatu, Fiji, Tonga, and Hawaii.
-Islanders have used the kava plants for centuries in social rituals, religious ceremonies and for medicinal purposes.
+Kava or kava kava is a small shrub grown in Pacific islands, mainly Vanuatu, Fiji, Tonga, and Hawaii.
+Islanders have used kava kava plants for centuries in social rituals, religious ceremonies and for medicinal purposes.
 The root and stump of the kava plant are ground down and made into a natural, non-alcoholic beverage.
-When consumed, the effect of the active ingredients in the plant is psychological and physiological relaxation.
+When consumed, the effect of the active ingredients in the kava kava plant is psychological and physiological relaxation.
 Kava’s botanical name is Piper Methysticum and there are estimated to be over 105 different varieties of the plant.

 Why drink kava?